-There was an intent, initiated by DPW, to amend certain provisions of the Commonwealth Recycling Act of 1999 to establish DPW as its proper authority.
-DEQ has affirmed its belief that responsibilities should be shared between DPW and DEQ.
+There was an intent, initiated by DPW, to amend, through House Bill 23-54, certain provisions of the Commonwealth Recycling Act of 1999 to establish DPW as its proper authority.
+In its comments on this proposed legislation, DEQ affirmed its belief that responsibilities should be shared between DPW and DEQ.
 DEQ agrees that DPW is the expenditure authority but suggests that 30% or a similar portion of funds go to DEQ to regulate, inspect, and promulgate regulations.
 DEQ also noted that both agencies should be responsible for and have authority of the inspection of records and premises.
+HB 23-54 died in the House Committee on Natural Resources.
+There is, however, still an intent by DPW and BECQ to amend the Act within the next five years.